Appeals Court Uses Trump's Tweet to Uphold Travel Ban Injunciton

-The 9th circuit court of appeals just upheld the decision to block President Trump's revised travel ban - and cited one of his tweets as part of its explanation for the decision.
+The 9th Circuit Court of Appeals cited a recent tweet from President Trump in a decision to block his revised travel ban.

-The three circuit judges concluded that by passing a revised version of Executive Order suspending refugees from six majority Muslim countries, Trump exceeded his authority, violating immigration law and discriminating against people based on their nationality.
+The three-judge panel concluded that by passing a revised version of executive order suspending refugees from six majority Muslim countries, Trump exceeded his authority, violating immigration law and discriminating against people based on their nationality.

 The judges concluded the order was discriminatory in part because there is no evidence that allowing the people blocked by the order is detrimental to the United States.
 Part of their justification, they explain, rests on Trump's own tweet from June 6, where he cited the dangers posed by the countries, not the citizens of the countries.

-"Indeed, the President recently confirmed his assessment that it is the “countries” that are inherently dangerous, rather than the 180 million individual nationals of those countries who are barred from entry under the President’s “travel ban,” the judges wrote.
+"Indeed, the President recently confirmed his assessment that it is the 'countries' that are inherently dangerous, rather than the 180 million individual nationals of those countries who are barred from entry under the President’s 'travel ban,'” the judges wrote.

 The judges subsequently note White House Press Secretary Sean Spicer's remarks on June 6 that Trump's tweets can be read as official statements from the President.